 the typical plumage, a

 |Color of eyes and bare parts:||Eyes are pink or reddish; other bare parts are pale|

 Unlike the diverse plumage coloration in leucistic birds, albino birds are relatively uniform.
 Albino birds have pure white plumage and pink or reddish eyes.
 Some albino birds show some yellow or orange coloration on the bare parts of the face.

 Do albino birds have problems?

 - An increased risk of predation: Most birds rely on their plumage to blend in the habitat they use.
 Predators, particularly hawks and falcons, quickly identify a conspicuous white plumage and attempt to prey upon it more often than expected.
-Peregrine falcons that attacked flocks of racing pigeon targeted white or partly white pigeons for singling them out of the flock and further pursue more often than they did normal or dark-colored pigeons.
+Peregrine falcons that attacked flocks of racing pigeons targeted white or partly white pigeons for singling them out of the flock and further pursued them more often than they did normal or dark-colored pigeons.